 - 2017 Hurricane Irma

-While park closures are a very infrequent event, outside rides do close regularly when storms are in the area.
+While park closures are very infrequent, outside rides close regularly when storms are in the area.
+When booking Disney Genie+ reservations, consider booking outside rides for the morning when storms are less likely.

 When is the best time to visit?